-Located in Fayetteville, North Carolina, this public institution is a smaller college with an enrollment of just under 5,400 students at the undergraduate level.
-The average graduation rate is a low 33 percent.
+Located in Fayetteville, North Carolina, Fayetteville State University is a smaller college with an enrollment of just under 5,400 students at the undergraduate level.
 The median starting income for those who gain employment after graduation is $38,000.
 The annual cost is around $13,000 with an ROI of just $29,500 over 20 years.

 3. Lindsey Wilson College

-Lindsey Wilson College was founded in Columbia, Kentucky in 1903 as a private institution with United Method Church affiliation.
+Lindsey Wilson College was founded in Columbia, Kentucky, in 1903 as a private institution with United Method Church affiliation.
 The undergraduate population is just under 2,600.
 The average cost of attendance is $34,235 with a median starting income for graduates of $38,500, and an average student debt of $21,000.
-The graduation rate is only 31 percent.
+The graduation rate is only 38 percent.

 2. Morris College

 Morris College was founded in Sumter, South Carolina in 1908, affiliated with the Baptist Church.
 The undergraduate enrollment is 1,200, and the school is outdated in its use of technology.
 The annual cost of attendance is just under $20,000 and students leave the school with an average debt of $26,000.
 The Median starting income is $32,300 but the graduation rate is only 29 percent.

 The graduation rate is only 24%, which shows that the school has a lot of work to do.
 It’s also stuck in the past as it still identifies as being a historically black college.
 The diversity across campus is almost non-existent.
 This is because of not only graduation rates but also student retention rates and social mobility rank.